The Christmas Cruciferous

 King Louis XIV had it served in the most elegant dishes.
 A famous 18th-century food writer (yes, they existed back then too!) suggested serving cauliflower with cream and veal.
 Throw some rosemary in there and you have an awfully Christmas sounding feast.

 The head of the Cauliflower is also called the “Curd”.
 Though we’re fairly certain it’s not the same curd Little Miss Muffet was eating.
 Unless, of course, she was far advanced for her time in eating the now trendy cauliflower mash.

 Cauliflower is at least 2,000 years old.
 As in, the vegetable species.
 Don’t worry, our crusts are made from fresh, crisp cauliflower straight from the farm!

 Cauliflower was introduced to North America in the 17th century.
-Originally from Asia Minor, it travelled through Europe and landed on our shores where it found the soil to be quite pleasant.
+Originally from Asia Minor, it traveled through Europe and landed on our shores where it found the soil to be quite pleasant.